 You have the power to prevent some cancers in your children.
-There are two cancer-prevention vaccines available for your children, HPV vaccine and Hepatitis B vaccine.
+There are two cancer-prevention vaccines available for boys and girls; Human Papillomavirus (HPV) vaccine and Hepatitis B vaccine.
 See Alabama HPV Cancer Rates for more information.

-- HPV vaccine can prevent 9 strains of cancer.
+- HPV vaccine can prevent infection of 9 cancer-causing strains.

 - CDC recommends only two HPV shots for younger adolescents.

 - HPV vaccine costs are covered under most insurance programs, Medicaid, and the Vaccines for Children Program (VFC).

 - Here is the HPV flyer for printing and sharing with your patients, family and friends.